 The value in use calculation incorporates a number of variables which are determined and/or validated through the exercise of management judgement.
 These include, inter alia, an estimate of the amount and timing of future cash flows that the entity expects to derive, the time value of money represented by an appropriate discount rate, as well as other factors that market participants would reflect in pricing the future cash flows that the entity expects to derive.
 The long-term growth rate assumptions used in the impairment calculations are based on our estimates of long-term GDP, taking into account inflation, and were revised.

-1.2.2 Capitalisation, amortisation and impairment of internally generated intangible assets, and impairment of goodwill Impairment
+1.2 Process of determination, and use of estimates, assumptions and judgements (continued) 1.2.2 Capitalisation, amortisation and impairment of internally generated intangible assets, and impairment of goodwill (continued)